 Vancouver Island ExplorerBus tour and hotel round trip for small groups with good hotels on Vancouver Island, British Columbia, fun activities, visits and moderate hikes.
 A taste of the many treasures and natural beauties of Canada's far western coast.

-Tour V10, Treasures of Vancouver Island, 10 daysThe variety of landscapes is what makes Vancouver Island in British Columbia so attractive.
-Within minutes of driving on this bus tour there are beaches for sun bathing, surfing and swimming, easy hikes to ancient glaciers and mountaineering challenges.
-Just as varied is the fauna and flora on land and in the waters: forests of giant cedars and alpine meadows, cascading waterfalls, hidden lakes and wild, storm swept shores, all are home to wild creatures big and small.
+Explore Vancouver Island - a round trip to the island's hidden gems, 10 daysThe variety of landscapes is what makes Vancouver Island in British Columbia so attractive.
+Within minutes of driving on this bus- and explorer tour, there are beaches for sun bathing and surfing, a network of biking trails, easy hikes to ancient glaciers and mountaineering challenges.
+Just as varied is the fauna and flora on land and in the waters: forests of giant cedars, alpine meadows, cascading waterfalls, hidden lakes and wild, storm swept shores, home to wild creatures big and small.

 Meeting time: 18:30 in our Vancouver Airport Hotel.

 Day 1: Vancouver, British Columbia, Canada

 Transfer from the airport with the hotel-owned shuttle bus.
 Meet the guide and your fellow adventurers group in the airport hotel this evening for pre trip information.